|Rabbi Moskowitz||Cantor Appelbaum|

 Raised in Milford, Connecticut, Rabbi Wiesenberg lives in Merrick with her husband, Jonathan, their sons, Hunter and Reed, and their “dog-ter”, a hound mix named Rally.

 Sarene Appelbaum joined the clergy of Temple Beth Torah as Cantor in July of 2011.
 Prior to becoming a part of the TBT family, Sarene served congregations in Florida, Maryland, and South Carolina.

 Sarene’s connection to Jewish music began at a very young age with songwriting and solo performances.
 Her first award-winning composition, written and performed in 2nd grade for Temple Beth Shalom of Florida, New York, was “Mommy, Mommy, look at me, me and Judah Macabee.”
 Her exploration of Jewish music went on a hiatus while she pursued her interest in secular music and completed a degree in music business/vocal performance at William Paterson University in New Jersey.
 Sarene performed on stage in New York, New Jersey, and South Carolina in many genres including classical, musical theater, and solo singer-songwriter.
 Sarene studied music education at the University of South Carolina and has taught general music in both public and private schools.
 Sarene has mentored with several Cantors and was invested as a Cantor in 2016 in the first cohort of the Cantorial Certification Program at the Debbie Friedman School of Sacred Music of Hebrew Union College.
 Sarene is a prolific composer of both Jewish and secular music.
 She loves her work both on and off the pulpit and thoroughly enjoys tutoring our students in the B’nei Mitzvah program.

-Cantor Appelbaum was born and raised in Warwick, New York and now lives in Deer Park with her husband Dr. Michael Russo, their dog Koti.
+Cantor Appelbaum was born and raised in Warwick, New York and now lives in North Babylon with her dog Olive Boo Bear.